The Tennessee Employment Standard

 Best Practices in Identifying and Teaching the Gifted Learner: Tennessee Employment Standard 2023

-Join us for this exciting educational experience that explores ways to identify gifted learners and differentiate instruction for them.
+Join us for this exciting educational experience that explores ways to identify academically advanced learners and differentiate instruction for them.
 Workshop sessions take place every Tuesday evening through a live online format.
 Three additional in-person experiences take place at the start, middle, and end of the experience to help further the learning.

-You will engage in a variety of learning experiences such as projects, discussions, lectures, modeling, and collaboration with other education professionals.
-All participants will complete readings and additional assignments outside of the Monday evening meeting times.
+You will engage in a variety of learning experiences such as discussions, lectures, modeling, and collaboration with other education professionals.
 Attendance at all live sessions is required.

 Topics discussed include the following: